fbpx

 Correspondence & Visits

-Can I write to my student?
-Will my student write back?
+Can I write to the Rise student I sponsor?
+Will they write back?

-The best way to write to your student is by sending a message using the form above.
-Writing a note to your student is easy, economical, eco-friendly, and secure.
+The best way to write to the student you sponsor is by sending a message using the form above.
+Writing a note to a student is easy, economical, eco-friendly, and secure.
 Simply click “Submit” when you are finished writing.

-CoEd will transmit your letter to Guatemala, where it will be translated and delivered to your student.
+CoEd will transmit your letter to Guatemala, where it will be translated and delivered to the student you sponsor.
 Students are not required to write back, but most want to communicate with their sponsors and are more than happy to write back!

-Can I send my student a physical letter through the mail?
+Can I send the student I sponsor a physical letter through the mail?

 We discourage this option, since international postal mail to Guatemala can be unreliable and CoEd is unable to guarantee that your letter will reach Guatemala, or how long it will take.

-What should I write to my student?
+What should I write to the student I sponsor?
 How often?

-When writing to your student, we encourage you to include a photo of yourself and your family.
+When writing to the student you sponsor, we encourage you to include a photo of yourself and your family.
 Rise scholars really enjoy receiving photos of their sponsors.
-We suggest writing once or twice a year to offer encouragement and build a relationship with your sponsored student.
+We suggest writing once or twice a year to offer encouragement and build a relationship with the sponsored student.
 You are welcome to write more often if you choose.
 Share information about your favorite hobbies, information about family traditions, and details about where you work or go to school.
-Please do not go into detail about your material possessions or ask your student if they have any specific financial needs.
+Please do not go into detail about your material possessions or ask the student if they have any specific financial needs.
 CoEd reserves the right not to translate information that is not culturally appropriate or violates our policies.

-How long will it take for my student to hear from me?
+How long will it take for the student I sponsor to hear from me?

-It can take about four to six weeks for your student to receive your letter from the time our office receives it.
+It can take about four to six weeks for the student you sponsor to receive your letter from the time our office receives it.
 This time frame allows your letter to be sent to Guatemala, translated (if necessary), delivered to the field staff in students’ local communities, and passed along to them.
-We appreciate your patience as your message works its way to your student!
+We appreciate your patience as your message works its way to the students!

-Will I hear back from my student?
-How often can I expect updates about my student?
+Will I hear back from the student I sponsor?
+How often can I expect updates about them?

-Once your sponsorship begins, you will receive an annual update in the mail from the Rise Program Coordinator.
-The packet, usually sent in the fall, contains a photo and letter from your student.
-You can also expect to receive other updates throughout the year via email—updates about your student’s academic progress, the program workshops, etc. Using email ensures that donors receive updates on their students as quickly and effectively as possible.
+Once your sponsorship begins, you will receive an annual update via email from the Rise Team.
+The packet, usually sent in the fall, contains a photo and letter from the student you sponsor.
+You can also expect to receive other updates throughout the year via email—updates about the student’s academic progress, the program workshops, etc. Using email ensures that donors receive updates on the sponsored students as quickly and effectively as possible.
 Please ensure that CoEd has your email address so you can begin receiving these communications.

 If you feel like you haven’t heard from us, check your Spam folder!
 Program updates will come from rise@coeduc.org.
 If you’re still not receiving anything, send us an email or give us a call to make sure we have your contact information up to date.

-If, outside of the scope of the updates we provide, you would like further information about your student, we ask you to send him or her a note using the form above, which is a cost-effective and standardized way to communicate with your student.
+If, outside of the scope of the updates we provide, you would like further information about the student you sponsor, we ask you to send them a note using the form above, which is a cost-effective and standardized way to communicate with students.
 Answering specific questions about specific students on demand can get surprisingly complicated and costly.
 Students are spread out geographically, and our program staff doesn’t necessarily see every student every week, so this task ends up involving multiple staff members who are already busy serving the needs of the students in the program.
 Thanks for understanding the limitations of our resources.

 Absolutely!
-Our students absolutely LOVE meeting their sponsors in person.
+Rise students absolutely LOVE meeting their sponsors in person.
 Think about how special you feel when someone comes from far away to see you, and multiply that times a thousand.
-Join us on a CoEd Project Tour for the opportunity to meet your sponsored student.
-Not only is it incredibly special for your student, many sponsors find that meeting and spending time with their Rise scholar is the highlight of their trip.
-It is a great way to not only foster a relationship with your student, but to see the impact of your sponsorship first-hand.
+Join us on a CoEd Project Tour for the opportunity to meet the student you sponsor.
+Not only is it incredibly special for the students, many sponsors find that meeting and spending time with the Rise scholar they sponsor is the highlight of their trip.
+It is a great way to not only foster a relationship with the student, but to see the impact of your sponsorship first-hand.
 Visit www.coeduc.org/tours or contact us at tours@coeduc.org for more information about CoEd Project Tours.

 What if I’m not coming on a scheduled tour?

-If you plan on being in Guatemala outside of a scheduled tour, we will do our best to arrange a visit between you and your student, but we need at least 60 days’ notice.
+If you plan on being in Guatemala outside of a scheduled tour, we will do our best to arrange a visit between you and the student you sponsor, but we need at least 60 days’ notice.
 We also suggest a $250 donation (portal.coeduc.org/donate) to offset the expenses associated with logistical planning for and staffing of the visit.
-We’ll be in communication with you if for some reason it would not be possible for you to visit with your student (timing, holidays, work schedules, etc.).
+We’ll be in communication with you if for some reason it would not be possible for you to visit with the student (timing, holidays, work schedules, etc.).

 Sometimes tour participants also want to see a student that a friend or family member is sponsoring, even if that friend is not going to attend the tour themselves.
 While we want all sponsors to meet their students, it’s important to note the logistical challenge that comes with communicating with students and their families from over a dozen different communities, and arranging transportation for all of them for a visit, especially without the student’s sponsor in attendance.
 As such, if you would like to visit with a student that you do not personally sponsor with a half or full sponsorship, we suggest a $100 donation (portal.coeduc.org/donate) to offset the expenses associated with logistical planning and staffing for the visit.